Sasan-Faraj/waterstockanalysis/README.md

 ## Seasonal Shifts:

 When looking at the problem seasonally, we aim to capture the average percentage of water stock systems at each level for each season.
 The hope is that we do not notice any major change in percentage share of each level between seasons.
-For example, we would adequate to be at X% every season (and the same for every other stock level).
+For example, we would want adequate to be at X% every season (and the same for every other stock level).
 This would imply that the differences between seasons do not impact the changes of water stock level percentages.

 ### Results & Figures
 <p align="middle">